 Kochi, also called the Queen of the Arabian Sea, is a beautiful coastal metropolitan city with a rich history and heritage.
 Kochi is a popular stop over destination for business and leisure travelers and one day ship travel in cochin and One Day Trips from Kochi as a cruise destination is popular.
 Although the town itself is crowded and abuzz with the noise of development, there are many popular scenic spots on the outskirts of Kochi that are isolated from the hustle and bustle of city life and make great destinations for a day trip from Kochi.

-ALSO SEE – 11 Best Tourist Places to Visit in Kochi
+ALSO SEE – Best Time to Visit Kerala

 Here is a list of popular Cochin Sightseeing Locations for Cochin Day Tour can be reached in an hour or two by car or by using the well connected public transport here.

 1. Fort Kochi

 Distance from Kochi: 5 km